Home CATEGORIES Business Ethics & Philanthropy Axis Bank CSR Report: Creating Sustainable Livelihoods

-Axis Bank through its CSR program continues to run three key initiatives under financial literacy with its on-ground partner Accion in various states in the country.
+Axis Bank through its CSR programme continues to run three key initiatives under financial literacy with its on-ground partner Accion in various states in the country.

 – Mass Awareness Camps: Mostly conducted through street plays, dance-dramas, street poetries and magic shows, the camps’ objective is to spread awareness on inculcating good spending habits, monthly budgeting plans, identifying the appropriate avenues to save funds, and being aware of the fraudulent activities that can happen while they undertake their usual monetary transactions.
 Camps are usually carried out at community centres or other places of social gathering in a village.
 In FY 2019-20, the camps covered 30,295 participants.

-– Money Plan Program: The program imparts information on efficient money management by educating participants on various savings, insurance and investment services available to them.
-The Program uses specially designed training tool kits such as audiovisuals, flip charts, games and didactics.
-The program also facilitates adult learning in a classroom environment and is easily adapted to a digital environment.
+– Money Plan Programme: The programme imparts information on efficient money management by educating participants on various savings, insurance and investment services available to them.
+The Programme uses specially designed training tool kits such as audiovisuals, flip charts, games and didactics.
+The programme also facilitates adult learning in a classroom environment and is easily adapted to a digital environment.
 A typical session incorporates quizzes, role-plays and games, and includes demonstrating activities such as using or making a financial planner.
-The Money Plan Program covered 22,645 beneficiaries until March 2020.
+The Money Plan Programme covered 22,645 beneficiaries until March 2020.

 Various studies on educational levels in the country have highlighted the poor participation of women in secondary education, which has been especially visible in rural India where access to formal education for women remains challenging.
 Vocational training has emerged as an effective tool to fill this gap as it can not only facilitate lifelong learning but also improve employability.
 Axis Sahyog’s skill development initiatives operate under this objective keeping a strong focus on rural women.